Battle

 Words: |

-is most definitely a cult classic PS1 fighter.
-It was a solid launch title for the original Playstation, and
+is most definitely a cult classic and surprise hit fighting game on Sony's PlayStation 1.
+It was a solid launch title for the PS1 classic, and

-no doubt a "decent" console fighting game for the time.
-If you gave
+no doubt more than a "decent" console fighting game for the time.

 it was actually pretty fun.